cottcandy/Assignment2/README.md

 2. Collection of gift card:
     1. After the user inputs their email, it sends an email to the user with a 6 digit number to claim.
-    2. Ensuring that it is limited to first 10 unique email
+    2. Ensuring that it is limited to first 10 unique email.
+    3. Ensures that email that has been entered is in correct email format.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+The project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+### BUG
+After the user gets 3/3 for our minigame, the loading lottie disappears after a few seconds, which makes the container feel very empty.

 ## Credits